EQUIPPING STUDENTS WITH DESIGN ENGINEERING TOOLS TO BE COMPETITIVE

 Dimension 3D Printers are helping high schools, technical colleges and universities extend their science, CAD and machine tool curriculums by enabling students to build functional 3D models and see their ideas first-hand.

 Innovative designers, engineers, architects and manufacturers consider prototyping a critical step of the design process.
-As the use of CAD and 3D printing increases throught the design process, understanding this technology is critical for design students.
+As the use of CAD and 3D printing increases throughout the design process, understanding this technology is critical for design students.

 With a Dimension 3D Printer, students and educators can now easily bring design ideas to life in ABS plastic - right from a CAD file.